phaustin/quantecon-example/book/docs/debugging.md

 The error occurs because we have mistakenly made `ax` a NumPy array, and a NumPy array has no `plot` method.

-But let\'s pretend that we don\'t understand this for the moment.
+But let's pretend that we don't understand this for the moment.

-We might suspect there\'s something wrong with `ax` but when we try to investigate this object, we get the following exception:
+We might suspect there's something wrong with `ax` but when we try to investigate this object, we get the following exception:

 ```{code-cell} ipython3